guardian/grid/cloudwatch-logs-to-logstash/README.md

 Cloud Watch Logs to Logstash will then take this message and push it onto the Kinesis stream in the ELK stack, which in turn pushes it into Logstash.

+## Developing
+This lambda puts messages to a Kinesis stream.
+When run from within the AWS environment, the Lambda gets credentials from an execution role.
+In DEV, we can use our local credentials from `~/.aws/credentials` by setting the value `stage` to `DEV` in `lambda/config.json`;

 ## Deploying
 This Lambda has not been added to CI/CD due to the slight complexity of getting secrets into the Lambda.